javid-akthar/react-dropdown/README.md

 # Getting Started with Create React App

 - clone the project
-- give npm install this will download all the dependencies
+- give npm install, this will download all the dependencies
-- give npm build
+- give npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).